Medicare Advantage Claim Processing Requirements

 Due to CMS requirements, you are required to use the 837 version 5010 format.
 We reject incomplete submissions.

-When a MA member elects hospice, bill claims for
+When an MA member elects hospice, bill claims for:

 - Services covered under Medicare Part A and B (unrelated to the terminal illness) to the Medicare administrative contractor

 We are not financially responsible for these claims.
 We may be financially responsible for additional or optional supplemental benefits under the MA member’s benefit plan such as eyeglasses and hearing aids.
 Medicare does not cover additional and optional supplemental benefits.

 Medicare Crossover is the process by which Medicare, as the primary payer, automatically forwards Medicare Part A (hospital) and Part B (medical) claims to a secondary payer.
 Medicare Crossover is a standard offering for most